Ukraine peace plan in tatters, 'frozen conflict' takes shape

 KREMLIN PLAYBOOK

-So far this week Moscow has stopped short of recognising the rogue elections held in Ukraine's east on Sunday which elected leaders of two rebel "people's republics" that jointly call themselves "New Russia".
+So far this week Moscow has stopped short of recognizing the rogue elections held in Ukraine's east on Sunday which elected leaders of two rebel "people's republics" that jointly call themselves "New Russia".

 Western governments see the votes as part of a scenario, worked out in the Kremlin, to perpetuate instability in Ukraine after the ex-Soviet republic of 46 million shifted policy westwards following the overthrow of a Moscow-backed president.